THE UNVEILING CONTINUES

 (V.40) He also told them a lot of other things that is not revealed.
 Then he indicted what the Jewish religion had become; “Save yourselves from this untoward (warped, crooked) generation.
 (V.41) And they that gladly received Peter’s word, about 3,000 people, were baptized and were added to the apostle's number.
 (V.43) God had given power to the apostles because they performed many unnamed wonders and signs.
 But they would be identified later.

 (V.42-47) Their changed lives is proof (V.38) they possessed the gift of the Holy Spirit within them.
 Their activities together show their love for God and their love for each other (V.47) and other people saw the change, came to God and were saved.
 (John 14:23-26 & Eph.1:13-14 keyword: sealed) THIS WAS SOMETHING NEW!
-It was a living, personal relationship with God instead of 613 cold, dead do’s and do not’s the Priests, Pharisees, Rabbis and Sadducees forced upon them!
+It was a living, personal relationship with God instead of 613 cold, dead do’s and do not’s of the Law God had given Moses to guide the Priests, Pharisees, Rabbis and Sadducees in their teaching of Judaism!
 (V.42) “And they continued in the apostle’s doctrine (teaching) and fellowship (communion, participation, partnership, sharing).

 (V.38) Changed lives through the Holy Ghost (Spirit) is the same result pattern as today.
 (V.47) And the Lord added to the church (a calling out, Christian community of members on earth) daily such as should be saved.
-They were called a church (they were: the called out ones).
+They were called a church (the called out ones).
 (1Cor.
 12:18) Only God can set people in the church after they fulfill His salvation requirements.

-NOTE: It was a time of great victory but the apostles didn’t yet realize they had 3 great problems.
+NOTE: It was a time of great victory but the apostles did not yet realize they had 3 great problems.

 #1) The apostles did not yet understand all there was to know (Heb.
-8:4-7) about how the veiled covenant was the new grace covenant and they had to sort out exactly what Christianity consisted of so people could understand how this was something different.
+8:4-7) about how the veiled covenant was the new grace covenant (John 14:26 keyword: teach) and they had to sort out exactly what Christianity consisted of so people could understand how this was something different.

 #2) (John 8:3-44 & 19:6-18) Satan would use the Jewish hierarchy to try to destroy Christianity and to draw the converts back into the old physical covenant of physical circumcision, Mosaic Law and animal sacrifice the Jews had made into (Rom.
 7:6 keyword: serve) an impersonal relationship of forced bondage; “If I do this God owes me something and if I don’t do this God will punish me.”